June 10th - 20th, 2022

 - Laundry, postage, phone calls, and other miscellaneous personal expenses

 Flights to Book

-Book your international flights to and from Oslo, Norway (OSL).
-We will recommend Oslo-Longyearbyen flights closer to trip departure.
+Book your international flights to and from Oslo, Norway (OSL) to correspond with your domestic flights.

 DOMESTIC FLIGHTS (Norway)

 Depart Oslo (OSL), arrive in Longyearbyen (LYR)

 Depart Longyearbyen (LYR), arrive in Oslo (OSL)